Sapphirine/Mate_Finder_Dating_Website/README.md

 # MateFinder - The Next Generation of Dating Recommender
-This is the next generation of dating recommendation system developed by Jinyang Yu(jy2803), Lyujia Zhang(lz2467) and Chuqiao Ren(cr2826) at Columbia University in the city of New York
+This is the next generation of dating recommendation system developed by Jinyang Yu(jy2803), Lyujia Zhang(lz2467) and Chuqiao Ren(cr2826) at Columbia University in the city of New York (GroupID: 201612-62)
 You can find the report in this repo called MateFinder-TheNextGenerationofDatingRecommendationSystem.pdf

 ## How to access our website?